Table of Contents

-Lastly, the strategic know-how needed to manage and optimize campaigns becomes increasingly more important as you start to scale.
+Lastly, the strategic know-how needed to manage and optimize campaigns becomes increasingly important as you scale.
 Your campaigns will most likely start to span across multiple platforms, each with different optimization strategies needed.
 Working with teams that understand how to maximize each platform means you’ll get to scale faster.

 Stage 5: Consistent growth and scale.

 Welcome to the final stage of growth.
 Brands at this point have reached equilibrium for their paid ads; their brand awareness campaigns are steadily fueling their performance advertising.
 The brand has a mature advertising program and regularly grows top-line revenue while scaling sustainably.